cyang0128/Nutritional-epidemiologic-ontologies/README.md

 This repository includes:
 1) one ontology for nutritional epidemiologic research.
 It was developed according to three well-developed standards agreed by nutrition science community.
-2) Python code to manage a graph database of nutritional epidemiologic research.
+2) Python code to manage a graph database of nutritional epidemiologic papers.

 # Ontology for Nutritional Epidemiology (ONE)
 Nutritional epidemiology is a specific research area.
 The generic ontologies for food science, nutrition science or medical science failed to cover the specific characteristics of nutritional epidemiologic studies.
 As a result, we developed the ontology for nutritional epidemiology (ONE) in order to describe nutritional epidemiological studies accurately.